bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	<img src="/brov2/cad/brov-assembly-step1-annotated.png" class="img-responsive" style="max-width:700px" />

-3. Apply one drop of threadlocker to the end of each of the 4 M3x12 screws.
+3. Apply one drop of thread-locker to the end of each of the 4 M3x12 screws.

 	<img src="/brov2/cad/locktite-application-2.png" class="img-responsive" style="max-width:700px" />